ccswbs/snowdrop/site/content/docs/1.1/customize/sass.md

 }
 ```

-You can lighten or darken colors with Bootstrap's `tint-color()` and `shade-color()` functions.
+You can lighten or darken colors with Snowdrop's `tint-color()` and `shade-color()` functions.
 These functions will mix colors with black or white, unlike Sass' native `lighten()` and `darken()` functions which will change the lightness by a fixed amount, which often doesn't lead to the desired effect.

 {{< scss-docs name="color-functions" file="scss/_functions.scss" >}}